wbhicks/wbhicks.github.io/content/posts/_index.md

 ---
-title: Posts
+title: Pooosts
 linkTitle: Posts
 ---

-IN content / posts / _index.md
+These are random posts without much of an overarching theme.